pátek 26. září 2025

 Why?

-Powder snow is cristalic, in other words: individual snow flakes keep their original sharp shape.
+Powder snow is crystalline, in other words: individual snow flakes keep their original sharp shape.
 If they brake during slope or track preparation by pisten bully new sharp edges, tips and forms arise.

 Powder snow contains a high share of air resulting in surface changes of the snow if skis are gliding over it.
-Such surface changes lead to brittle deformations of cristals again.
+Such surface changes lead to brittle deformations of crystalls again.

 Result:

-The lower the temperature, the higher the hardness of snow cristals.
-At a certain point (for normal ski base types = HDPE at ca. -10 degrees C, for competition ski base types = UHMWPE at ca. - 15 degrees C) the hardness of sharp cristals exceeds the hardness of the ski base resulting in ski base plowing effect.
+The lower the temperature, the higher the hardness of snow crystalls.
+At a certain point (for normal ski base types = HDPE at ca. -10 degrees C, for competition ski base types = UHMWPE at ca. - 15 degrees C) the hardness of sharp crystalls exceeds the hardness of the ski base resulting in ski base plowing effect.

 Under such conditions you will not want to ski...